ObolNetwork/charon-distributed-validator-node/README.md

         - Changing the permissions of the `.charon` folder with the commands:
             - `mkdir .charon` (if it doesn't already exist)
             - `sudo chmod -R 666 .charon`

+7. I see a lot of errors after running `docker-compose up`.
+    - It's because both `geth` and `lighthouse` starts syncing and so there's connectivity issues among the containers.
+    - Let the containers for a while until geth finishes syncing.
+You won't have that many errors thereafter.